SECTION E | INSTRUCTION

 The Vice President for Academic Affairs serves as the Chair of the Academic Council.
 Membership is appointed from the administrative and faculty ranks.
 Each faculty member serves on one year postings.

-The Department Dean, Executive Dean, and Vice President of Academic Affairs must first approve any curricula or programmatic change prior to submission to the Academic Council.
-The Department Chair and/or Executive Dean must then present the recommendations to the Academic Council for consideration.
-Additionally, Academic Council may initiate curriculum changes and involve the appropriate personnel.
+The Instructional Dean, Executive Dean, and Vice President of Academic Affairs must first approve any curricula or programmatic change prior to submission to the Academic Council.
+The Department Chair and/or Instructional Dean must then present the recommendations to the Academic Council for consideration.

 The Academic Council is a recommending body to the President’s Leadership Team (LT); therefore, all curriculum changes approved by the Academic Council are then recommended to LT for final approval.
 Only program additions or deletions, including the adding of new courses, certificates or programs require the approval of the Navarro College Board of Trustees.
 Changes to degree plans do not require Board approval.
 Any new programs requiring more than 25% new courses must have SACSCOC approval prior to implementation.
 All program closures must have prior SACSCOC approval (see Substantive Change Procedures BH.1 and BH.2).